-Dr. Matthew Aardema is an Assistant Professor at Montclair State University and a Visiting Scientist with the Sackler Institute for Comparative Genomics at the American Museum of Natural History.
+Dr. Matthew Aardema is an Associate Professor at Montclair State University and a Visiting Scientist with the Institute for Comparative Genomics at the American Museum of Natural History.

 Dr. Aardema holds an undergraduate degree in Zoology and a duel Master’s degree in Entomology and Ecology, Evolutionary Biology, and Behavior, both from Michigan State University.
 He received his PhD in Ecology and Evolutionary Biology from Princeton University.
 His early career work was on butterfly behavior and genetics, while his current research focuses on the molecular evolution and population genetics of disease vectors, predominately the mosquito taxa in the Culex pipiens complex.
 Dr. Aardema also works to better understand strain diversity and evolution in the tick-transmitted pathogenic bacterium, Anaplasma phagocytophilum.